 Thongs

-STEP 1- prepare your fabric/t-shirt
+STEP 1- How to prepare your fabric/t-shirt

-Next, you need to mordant your fabrics.
+Next, you need to mordant (to fix the dye) your fabrics.

 There are two options:

-2. or later using vinegar
+2. Or later using vinegar

-STEP 2-
+STEP 2

 Wet your t-shirt/fabric by soaking it in water for a couple of minutes.
-Squeeze the water and lay it flat.

-STEP 3-
+STEP 3

-Place your flowers and leaves on your t-shirt.
+Place your flowers and leaves on your T-shirt.
 If you don’t have enough to fill the whole surface, just fill half and then fold the t-shirt in half.

-STEP 4-
+STEP 4

 Start folding your fabric into a sausage.

-STEP 5-
+STEP 5

-Wrap and tie tightly with twine or strong rubbers.
-Twine is prefered as some low-quality rubbers might split with the heat.
+Twine is preferred, as some low-quality rubbers might split with the heat.

-STEP 6-
+STEP 6

 Steam between 1–2 hours in a steamer or place 4/5 cm of water in a pot, add a sieve and place your bundle on it, close the pot with a lid.
 Turn the bundle every 30 minutes using thongs.